dpsciarrino/kicad_auto_v7/README.md

-## KiCad Project Builder
+## KiCad Auto v7

-KiCad Startup v7 is a semi-automatic build tool for instantiating KiCad projects.
+KiCad Auto v7 is a semi-automatic build tool for instantiating KiCad projects.
 The tool takes in some basic project parameters from command line inputs, configures a title block, and creates a usable directory structure for a KiCad v7 project.

 **NOTE:** *THIS HAS ONLY BEEN TESTED WITH THE FOLLOWING KICAD/OS VERSIONS:*
 - KiCad Version: 7.0